 The Bladder and Bowel Service provides care for adults with urinary and faecal continence problems in the Great Yarmouth and Waveney area.

-The service is made up of continence specialist nurses, continence staff nurses and continence healthcare assistants.
+The service is made up of continence specialist nurses, continence assistant practitioners, continence staff nurses and continence healthcare assistants.

 We liaise with and support other professionals such as: GPs, district nurses, health visitors, learning disability nurses, physiotherapists, occupational therapists, carers and the secondary care urology and gynaecology teams.
-In the north of the area, we deliver the Children’s Continence service, and have clinics at the Newberry Children’s Centre in Gorleston and the John Grant School in Great Yarmouth.
+In the north of the area, we deliver the Children’s Continence Service, and have clinics at Northgate Hospital, Shrublands Heath Centre and the John Grant School in Great Yarmouth.
 In the south of the area, we deliver clinics for children at Beccles Hospital, the Kirkley Mill Health Centre and the Warren School, Lowestoft.

 Products for the containment of incontinence can only be provided following an assessment using the approved tool and documentation.
 Interventions to promote continence will be tried first where appropriate.

 The service holds Bladder and Bowel (B&B) clinics at:

 You will have the choice of which clinic you would prefer to attend.